CodeWithEmad/gh-fork-cleanup/README.md

 5. Ask if you want to delete each fork
 6. Process your choice (delete or skip)

+## Development

+1. Fork and clone the repository

+    ```bash
+    gh repo fork CodeWithEmad/gh-fork-cleanup # or just use Github website
+    git@github.com:YOUR_USERNAME/gh-fork-cleanup.git
+    ```

+2. Make your changes to the code

+3. Build the executable

+    ```bash
+    go build -o gh-fork-cleanup
+    ```

+and enjoy hacking!

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.